What We Fund

 Do they apply to grants in all program areas?

-Yes, the streamlined requirements apply across all the foundation’s grant making, including our program areas.
+Yes, the streamlined requirements apply across all the foundation’s grantmaking.

 How do the updated application requirements apply to fiscally sponsored work?